leggetter/hallway/README.md

 any initial data if the channel is already occupied (because the WebHook won't be triggered).
 Potential solutions are:
   1. Don't use WebHooks - first subscribe to the channel then make an AJAX call to the streamer service to do the service subscription.
   2. Pusher plan to offer event history.
 At that point history can be retrieved on the initial subscription. **preferred solution**
+  3. Make each channel name unique.
+This means the WebHook will always be triggered but does mean the benefits of multiplexing the same data to multiple users is lost. *currently implemented in the client example*
 * Pusher offers [private channels](http://pusher.com/docs/private_channels) which give a server the opportunity to authenticate a subscription.
 This may be a better solution than making the `access_token` part of the channel name. **TBD**